Utah State Bar

 What Is Workers’ Compensation?

-The Workers’ Compensation Act was enacted in order to allow “injured [workers] or their dependents a simple, adequate, and speedy means of securing compensation” to reduce the cost to industry which affects the cost to the consumer.
-It’s a system that is all about money.
-And time is money.
-The idea was to allow for quick resolution to an injured worker’s case so as not to starve the worker out, but also to not bankrupt the employer by long, costly lawsuits for injuries sustained.
+The Workers’ Compensation Act was enacted in order to allow “injured [workers] or their dependents a simple, adequate, and speedy means of securing compensation” to reduce the cost to industry, which in turn affects the cost to the consumer.
+It’s a system that is all about money—and time is money.
+The idea was to allow for quick resolutions to injured workers' cases so as not to starve them out, but also to not bankrupt the employers by long, costly lawsuits for injuries sustained.
 It is a compromise on all sides for the general welfare of the people of the state.
-In exchange for a speedy case (more so than typical litigation) that has somewhat set costs in place, the worker gives up the right to sue the employer.
-This compromise is what we call workers’ compensation.
-If you are hurt on the job, you are to receive medical care for the injury, wages for the time lost due to the injury, and compensation for any permanent disability.
-The worker does not have to prove the employer’s negligence.

 A workers’ compensation insurance carrier can take up to 45 days after they are notified to determine if they are going to approve or deny your claim.
 Once denied, you have the right to request a hearing in front of an Administrative Law Judge (ALJ).
 Once requested, the carrier has up to 30 days to respond.
 The court date will then be scheduled “no sooner than 120 days” later.
 As you can see, even if all goes smoothly, you can easily be looking at 6 months before you appear before the ALJ.
-This time can be (and usually is) much longer than this if there are medical disputes that will likely involve a medical panel report.
-Of course, your case can be resolved with a settlement agreement at any time in the process, and—depending on the facts of your case—this may be the most appropriate action to take.
-As always, we can give you a free evaluation of your case and show you the strengths and weaknesses that the ALJ will focus on.
-Timeline for a claim

 Not under workers’ compensation.
 Part of the compromise of workers’ comp is the ability for quick litigation.
 The recourse through workers’ comp for the employer’s willful failure to keep the workplace safe by following safety standards is that an injured worker’s disability compensation may be increased by 15%.
 It is good practice to inform your employer of any unsafe working conditions at the workplace.